Model claims she was verbally abused by Police | Colombo Gazette

 Kulathunga said that the Police never told her what they were looking for and why they searched the house.

-“The things they said to me was unacceptable even when my husband was with me.
+“The things they said to me was unacceptable.
+They did this even when my husband was with me.
 They even threatened to put him in for 14 days if he said anything,” she said.

 The model said that she had also contacted 118 to file a complaint but was told not to waste their time.

-Kulathunga said that while she never knew why she was detained she later got to know it was over a friendship with a drug dealer.
+Kulathunga said that while she never knew why she was detained she later got to know it was over an investigation into another person.

-She said that her relationship with the drug dealer was not related to his notorious activities and was pure friendship.

 Kulathunga questioned the right of the Police to harass anyone based on investigations being conducted on others.
 (Colombo Gazette)